cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 checks the xmin of each AWAITING_DROP segment.
 If it's visible to everyone, the segfile is recycled.
 It uses the relation extension lock to protect the scan over pg_aoseg.

+# Unique indexes

+To answer uniqueness checks for AO/AOCO tables, we have a complication.
+Unlike heap, in AO/CO we don't store the xmin/xmax fields in the tuples.
+So, we have to rely on block directory rows that "cover" the data rows to satisfy index lookups.
+The xmin/xmax of the block directory row(s) help determine tuple visibility for uniqueness checks.

+Since block directory rows are written usually much after the data row has been inserted, there are windows in which there is no block  directory row on disk for a given data row - a problem for concurrent unique index checks.
+So during INSERT/COPY, at the beginning of the insertion operation, we insert a placeholder block directory row to cover ALL future tuples going to the current segment file for this command.

+To answer unique index lookups, we don't have to physically fetch the tuple from the table.
+This is key to answering unique index lookups against placeholder rows which predate their corresponding data rows.
+We simply perform a sysscan of the block directory, and if we have a visible entry that encompasses the rowNum being looked up, we report success.

+Tableam changes: Since there is a lot of overhead (leads to ~20x performance degradation in the worst case) in setting up and tearing down scan descriptors for AO/CO tables, we avoid the scanbegin..fetch..scanend construct in table_index_fetch_tuple_check().

+So, a new tableam API index_fetch_tuple_exists() is used, which is implemented only for AO/CO tables.
+Here, we fetch a UniqueCheckDesc, which stores all the in-memory state to help us perform a unique index check.
+This descriptor is attached to the DMLState structs.
+Currently, the descriptor holds only a block directory struct.
+It will be modified later on to hold a visimap reference to help implement DELETEs/UPDATEs.
+Furthermore, we initialize this struct on the first unique index check performed, akin to how we initialize descriptors for insert and delete.